Skip to main content

 CREATE ROW POLICY pol2 ON mydb.table1 USING c=2 AS RESTRICTIVE TO peter, antonio

-enables the user peter to see rows only if both b=1 AND c=2.
+enable the user peter to see rows only if both b=1 AND c=2.

 Database policies are combined with table policies.

-For example, the following policies
+For example, the following policies:

 CREATE ROW POLICY pol1 ON mydb.* USING b=1 TO mira, peter